acereny/OS2034-Concurrency-Assignment/README.md

-# Python Concurrency: Threading vs Multiprocessing

 OS 2034 – Operating Systems Assignment
 Computer Engineering, 2nd Year

----

-## What is this?

 This project compares three ways to run tasks in Python: sequential, multi-threading, and multi-processing.
 The goal is to find the break-even point where multiprocessing becomes faster than threading for CPU-bound tasks.

----

-## Scenarios

 **Scenario 1 – I/O Simulation**
 50 tasks, each sleeping for 0.1 seconds to simulate I/O. Compared execution times across all three methods.